Notice

 You will be moved to the recovery room.

-In the recovery room, you will lie on your back for 1 hour so that the air bubble can keep helping to maintain pressure against the back of the cornea so the new tissue stays in place.
-You are also asked to remain flat on your back as much as you can at home for the first 24 hours after the surgery.
+In the recovery room, you will lie on your back for 1 hour so that the air bubble can maintain pressure against the back of the cornea, so the new tissue stays in place.
+You are also asked to remain flat on your back as much as you can at home for the first 24 hours.
 Your eye will be patched shut overnight.
 You are seen in the eye clinic the next day.

 Infection

-Swelling of the retina causing temporary or permanent blurring of vision
+Swelling of the retina causing short-term or permanent blurring of vision

 A retinal detachment